NebulaModTeam/nebula/README.md

 - [ ] Game clock synching (planets orbit needs to be in sync)
 - [ ] Buildings synching
 - [ ] Inventory synching (containers)
+- [ ] Belts synching
-- [ ] Being able to start hosting a game from the within the game
+- [ ] Being able to start hosting a game from within the game
 - and some much more...

 ## How can I play this mod?